-Have you always wanted to know how to be an Extreme Couponer if so then check out our 7 Days of Stockpiling series.
+Have you always wanted to know how to be an Extreme Couponer if so then check out our 7 Days of Stockpiling series?
 It is a great way to get started in saving your family thousands of dollars a year.
-Even if you don’t wan to be extreme you can still save your family money!
-In this economy saving money with our without coupons is a good thing!
+Even if you don't want to be extreme you can still save your family money!
+In this economy saving money with us without coupons is a good thing!

 How to be an extreme couponer: